knurling-rs/app-template/README.md

 #### 5. Import your HAL

-Now that you have selected a HAL fix the HAL import in `src/lib.rs`
+Now that you have selected a HAL, fix the HAL import in `src/lib.rs`

 ``` diff
  // my-app/src/lib.rs